What You Need to Know About Fibromyalgia

-Fibromyalgia is a condition that’s more common than we think as many people are unaware that they even have it.
-It’s evasiveness lends it the nickname “invisible illness”.
-It doesn’t show up in X-rays nor in blood tests.
+Fibromyalgia is a condition that’s more common than we think, however, many people are unaware that they even have it.
+Its evasiveness lends it the nickname “invisible illness” since it doesn’t show up in X-rays nor in blood tests.

-Patients with this condition aren’t able to rest satisfactorily.
-When they sleep, their bodies experience excessive sweating (hyperhidrosis) and, in many cases, the symptoms can become more serious.
+Patients with this condition aren’t able to test satisfactorily.
+When they sleep, their bodies experience excessive sweating (hyperhidrosis).
+Further, in many cases, its symptoms can become more serious.

-Fibromyalgia is a chronic rheumatic condition that’s characterized by the presence of generalized pain and constant exhaustion, as well as other varying symptoms.
+Fibromyalgia is a chronic rheumatic condition, characterized by generalized pain and constant exhaustion, as well as other varying symptoms.

-Patients don’t show any visible change despite suffering from many symptoms because there’s chronic pain in different parts of the body.
+Patients don’t show any visible change despite suffering from many symptoms.
+This is because there’s chronic pain in different parts of the body.

-In addition to fatigue, fibromyalgia also results in muscle contractions, herniated discs and rheumatic problems that can ultimately lead to immobility.
+In addition to fatigue, another important aspect about fibromyalgia is that it results in muscle contractions, herniated discs and rheumatic problems.
+This can ultimately lead to immobility.

 Causes of fibromyalgia

 Nobody knows the exact cause of fibromyalgia, but some people believe that it results from an irregularity in the central nervous system.

 There’s a hypothesis that suggests that this condition occurs when the intestine walls swell and become hyperpermeable.
 It’s common in people that have a thinner-than-normal intestine wall.
 Hence that allows things other than nutrients, such as waste and toxic substances, to pass the intestine wall.